 Moreover, as noted above, nothing in this amendment to EO 12866 precludes agencies from justifying regulations on grounds other than the failure of private markets.
-Nor does it preclude agencies from justifying regulations on the ground that Congress has required the agency to promulgate regulations to address a particular situation, on the grounds that the regulations are necessary to interpret the law, or are made necessary by other compelling public need.
+Nor does it preclude agencies from justifying regulations on the ground that Congress has required the agency to promulgate regulations to address a particular situation, or on the ground that the regulations are necessary to interpret the law, or on the ground that regulations are necessary to address a compelling public need.